mkmat/egg-model/README.md

 ## Abstract

 The magnetization dynamics of suspended superparamagnetic particles is governed byinternal N .eel relaxation as well as Brownian diffusion of the whole particle.
 We herepresent semi-analytical and numerical solutions of the kinetic equation, describing thecombined rotation of particle orientation and magnetization.
 The solutions are based onan expansion of the joint probability density into a complete set of bipolar harmonics,leading to a coupled set of ordinary differential equations for the expansion coefficients.Extending previous works, we discuss the spectrum of relaxation times as well as con-vergence and limits of applicability of the method.
-Furthermore, we also provide thenumerical scheme in electronic form, so that readers can readily implement and use themodel.
+Furthermore, we also provide thenumerical scheme in electronic form, so that readers can readily implement and use the model.

 ## Files contained in this repository